vieitesss/link-style/README.md

 # Link-Style

-Link-Style is a text formatter designed for creating LinkedIn posts in a simplified manner.
+Link-Style is a text formatter designed for creating posts in a simplified manner.
 This tool saves you the hassle of using external formatting applications that require constant copying and pasting.
 With Link-Style, you can write your post in a reduced Markdown-like format, pass the file to the program, and receive the formatted text ready to use.

 ## Prerequisites